Huguenots: Origins

 The availability of the Bible in vernacular languages was important to the spread of the Protestant movement and development of the Reformed Church in France.
 The country had a long history of struggles with the papacy (see the Avignon Papacy, for example) by the time the Protestant Reformation finally arrived.
 Around 1294, a French version of the scriptures was prepared by the Roman Catholic priest, Guyard des Moulins.
 A two-volume illustrated folio paraphrase version based on his manuscript, by Jean de Rély, was printed in Paris in 1487.

-The first known translation of the Bible into one of France's regional languages, Arpitan or Franco-Provençal, had been prepared by the 12th-century pre-Protestant reformer Peter Waldo (Pierre de Vaux).
+The first known translation of the Bible into one of France's regional languages, Arpitan or Franco-Provençal, had been prepared by the pre-Protestant reformer Peter Waldo (c.
+1140 – c.
+1205).
 The Waldensians created fortified areas, as in Cabrières, perhaps attacking an abbey.
 They were suppressed by Francis I in 1545 in the Massacre of Mérindol.

 Other predecessors of the Reformed church included the pro-reform and Gallican Roman Catholics, such as Jacques Lefevre (c.
 1455–1536).
 The Gallicans briefly achieved independence for the French church, on the principle that the religion of France could not be controlled by the Bishop of Rome, a foreign power.
 During the Protestant Reformation, Lefevre, a professor at the University of Paris, published his French translation of the New Testament in 1523, followed by the whole Bible in the French language in 1530.
 William Farel was a student of Lefevre who went on to become a leader of the Swiss Reformation, establishing a Protestant republican government in Geneva.
 Jean Cauvin (John Calvin), another student at the University of Paris, also converted to Protestantism.
 Long after the sect was suppressed by Francis I, the remaining French Waldensians, then mostly in the Luberon region, sought to join Farel, Calvin and the Reformation, and Olivétan published a French Bible for them.
 The French Confession of 1559 shows a decidedly Calvinistic influence.

 Although usually Huguenots are lumped into one group, there were actually two types of Huguenots that emerged.
 Since the Huguenots had political and religious goals, it was commonplace to refer to the Calvinists as "Huguenots of religion" and those who opposed the monarchy as "Huguenots of the state", who were mostly nobles.